 While in law school it is easy to become an idealist with negative tendencies.
 You need to leave that all behind as you begin your job search.
 Be excited about your job prospects, whether you are interviewing with a small firm or a large one.
 Show your enthusiasm for every job.
 Make a good first impression on everyone you meet during the interview process, regardless of their position.
 Get yourself together before you arrive – to be dressed for success and have all the needed paperwork in hand and organized – simply stated, be prepared!

 Now Go Out and Get Your Dream Job

-Working for The Barnes Firm can take your career aspirations to the next level.
+Take all of these valuable tips, resources, and advice with you on your career search!
+Legal firms are ready to hear what you have to bring to their office.
+Working for California law firms like The Barnes Firm can take your career aspirations to the next level.
 To view available job positions and apply, contact us today.